patrickbrawley/gymBuddi/unitTesting/README.md

 ## Unit Test Modification

-The CMakeLists.txt file within the unitTesting & tst folders have been constructed so that the unit testing process can be performed irrespective of the test files.
-However, the CMakeLists.txt file located within the src folder may need to be reviewed if modifications are present.
+The <code>CMakeLists.txt</code> file within the <code>unitTesting</code> & <code>tst</code> folders have been constructed so that the unit testing process can be performed irrespective of the test files.
+However, the <code>CMakeLists.txt</code> file located within the <code>src</code> folder may need to be reviewed if modifications are present.